-Spaghetti all’assassina has suddenly gone from being a recipe loved by the people of Bari to one of the most Googled and Instagrammed dishes in Italy, and beyond.
+Spaghetti all’assassina has gone from being a recipe loved by the people of Bari to one of the most Googled and Instagrammed dishes in Italy.

 - What is assassin’s spaghetti?